 We'd already decided to fill the large 1 metre depth x 1 metre high x .5 metre wide baskets first.
 There's two of those and they were the most important to be filled as our new pizza oven would sit on top of these.
 With the bite growing ever bigger and me becoming increasingly grumpy about it and less mobile, I was banned from carrying bags of rubble.

 Thankfully that coincided with the day that my SIL and BIL were drafted in to help out, and the day the four of us installed sleepers in another part of the garden.
 And yes, they did work hard and we were ever so grateful.
-It's amazing how much more work you can get done with four pairs of hands, over two.
+It's amazing how much more work you can get done with four pairs of hands, over two (even when one pair of hands isn’t as useful as they’d be without that bite!)

 So while the three of them carried our newly found collection of rubble through the house, around the chicane of the dining room table, out of the conservatory, across the circles and up to the stone circle at the end of the garden I waited and sorted out pieces suitable to be at the front and on display.
 The thing with gabion baskets is they get their strength from how they're filled.
 So the filling needs to be compacted and free of large gaps, as large gaps don't equal stability.